 - Our immigration team

 Stone King is reputed for its work with the religious charity sector and the Immigration Team has offered a new dimension to this support.
 The need for convents and other religious organisations to look at their longevity and to look outside of the UK for support has meant the rapid development of this niche area.
-The Immigration Team has to date advised and assisted on a number of Tier 2 (Minister of Religion) & Tier 5 (Minister of Religion) visas with a 100% success rate.
+The Immigration Team has to date advised and assisted on a number of Minister of Religion visas (T2) & Temporary Worker – Religious Worker visas (T5) with a 100% success rate.